geodaftw/EZ-CNC/Scripts/README.md

+# Scripts
-# This is where custom scripts will be held
+This is where custom scripts will be held